Sharnitdipro/HR-Data-Analysis-SPSS/README.md

 # HR Data Analysis using SPSS

 ## 📌 Project Overview
 This project focuses on analyzing employee satisfaction and HR practices using **SPSS (Statistical Package for the Social Sciences)**.
-It includes **data preprocessing, descriptive statistics, and regression analysis** to identify factors influencing job satisfaction and performance at Akij Group.
+It includes **data preprocessing, descriptive statistics, and regression analysis** to identify factors influencing job satisfaction and performance.

 ## 📂 Dataset
 The dataset contains employee responses on various HR aspects such as: